ksmithut/advent-of-code/README.md

 - `<input>` - The input to give the function.
 If `-` is passed, stdin will be used as the input.
 If `+` is passed, and you have a session set, then it will pull the input from adventofcode.com.
-- `--session <session>,--year <year>` - Works the same as `advent init`
+- `--session <session>,--year <year>` - Works the same as `advent init`.
+A session is required if you don't already have a cached version of the input when using `+` as your input source.

 # Notes

 - No requests will be made to adventofcode.com unless you have a session set.
-I would also like to leverage a local cache so that the minimum amount of bytes are requested from adventofcode.com.
-I would love for ideas on best practices for caching.
+A local cache is kept so that you only should have to make one request for input per day.

 - The config for `year` and `session` can also be provided in the package.json as config under the `adventConfig` key in your package.json. e.g.: